-When reviewing medications with your health care providers ask if there is a concern that you may be B12 deficient especially if you have type 2 diabetes and take metformin, take a medication for stomach acid, or have a limited diet of red meat or are vegetarian.
-Also ask for a B12 blood test if you are experiencing tingling or burning pain in your hands and feet.
+When reviewing medications with your health care providers ask if there is a concern that you may be B12 deficient especially if you have type 2 diabetes and take metformin, take medication for stomach acid, have a limited diet of red meat, or are vegetarian.
+Also, ask for a B12 blood test if you are experiencing tingling or burning pain in your hands and feet.

-Taking care of a deficiency such as B12 will be a more beneficial and a safer alternative than medicating for neuropathy type symptoms with products such as gabapentin or pregabalin which can cause increased risk of falls and may not be beneficial to treating B12 deficiency.
+Taking care of a deficiency such as B12 will be a more beneficial and a safer alternative than medicating for neuropathy-type symptoms with products such as gabapentin or pregabalin which can cause an increased risk of falls and may not be beneficial to treating B12 deficiency.